 1.1.3.
-Members shall establish and maintain one on one communication with the subject and avoid giving simultaneous directions or having multiple members verbally engaging the subject to avoid confusion.
+To avoid confusion, members shall establish and maintain one-on-one communication with the subject and avoid giving simultaneous directions or having multiple members verbally engaging the subject.

 1.2.
 Members shall consider whether a subject’s lack of compliance is a deliberate attempt to resist or an inability to comply based on factors including, but not limited to: 1) medical conditions; 2) mental impairment; 3) developmental disability; 4) physical limitation; 5) language barrier; 6) drug or alcohol impairment; and 7) mental health crisis.

-1.5.
-Members shall refrain from the use of force against individuals who are already under control by officers or who express verbal discontent with officers, but do not otherwise pose a threat to officers or others, or impede a valid law enforcement function.
+1.6.
+Members shall refrain from using force against individuals who are already under control by officers or who express verbal discontent with officers, but do not otherwise pose a threat to officers or others, or impede a valid law enforcement function.
 Members must balance the governmental interest to take action in service of the public against the rights of individuals involved.